 By adopting a pit bull, you must be prepared to be a breed advocate.
 Having a trained, well-behaved dog and abiding by good ownership practices are a must from here on out!
 Our website has many resources available to help.

 “Let’s not blame the dogs for a trait bred into them by the evilness of man.
 Let’s understand them instead, so we can provide responsible ownership and give them a chance to show the world why they are so deserving of our love.”

 What is your adoption fee?

 Adoption fees for all dogs in the rescue are $300, regardless of age, breed or gender.
-The fee includes a $50 training reimbursement credit: you’ll get a $50 refund when you complete basic training with your dog within the first six months.
+The fee includes all sales tax and a $50 training reimbursement credit: you’ll get a $50 refund when you complete basic training with your dog within the first six months.
 Click here to learn more.